Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Results and Discussion

 The inequalities of $\Delta CV_3^{ss}$ shown in orange are outside of the feasible region and therefore $CV^{ss}_3$ will not participate in any optimum solution and our subsequent analysis reduces to a $2\times2$ sub-problem.
 The angle represented by the cost ratios, $r = (c_2/c_1)$, shown as a blue vector in Fig.~\ref{fig:mv_cost_diagram}, determines the direction of optimization and the optimal vertex in MV space.
 By solving the LP cost minimization problem as described in Eq. \eqref{eq:mpc_lp}, the optimum solution is $\Delta MV^* = [\pgfmathprintnumber[precision=1]{\SolX},\pgfmathprintnumber[precision=1]{\SolY}]$ found at vertex $V_2$.
-What are the MV-CV pairings for this LP solution?
-The inverse matrix of the active constraint set and corresponding unconstrained MV costs are: